 Besides continually improving your vacation rental, you will have to manage your property to improve your vacancy rates.
 If you live nearby and have extra time, managing the rental yourself won't be an issue.

 However, if you have multiple properties, don't live nearby, or don't have time, hiring a good property management company is a viable option.

-Some of the common required processes to successfully manage your rental property are:
+Some of the commonly required processes to successfully manage your rental property are:

 These were just some of the most common items to consider in successfully managing your vacation rental.

 Jeff Johnson, Owner of Simple Homebuyers, sums it up nicely, "My tip for effectively managing your rental properties is to keep up with technology trends.
 Our best tip is to use technology and people to assist you in managing your vacation rental.
 Using software like Lodgify allows you to manage your property even from remote locations remotely.
 They let you sync your calendar with booking applications like Expedia and Airbnb; and view all your rentals, your customers and finances, on a single dashboard, making your work much easier."